UW-Madison-DoIT/caos-php-client/README.md

 ### How to include caos-php-client

+The version of the CAOS API is included in the version tag of the caos-php-client.
+For example if you needed version 1.4 of the CAOS API, install the version `1.5.0-v1.4`.
+Here 1.5.0 specifies the version of the client and v1.4 specifies the version of the CAOS API.

+If you are using [composer](https://getcomposer.org/) to include your dependencies, you can use these instructions as guidelines.

+Include `uwmadison_doit/caos-php-client` in your `composer.json` file under the section dependencies.
+Refer to the [composer.json guide](https://getcomposer.org/doc/04-schema.md) if you need help.

+Composer will create a directory `/vendor` wherever you have placed your `composer.json` file.
+Under this directory you can find the source code for the client and also the `autoload.php` file.

-If you are using composer to include your dependencies, place this line at the beginning of the file you need the client.
+Place this line at the beginning of the file you need the client and you are ready to use the client!

 ```
 require 'path/to/vendor/autoload.php';
 ```

-### How to issue requests with client
+### How to issue requests with the client

 All requests and responses are handled by the class ChubService which extends php's [SoapClient](http://php.net/manual/en/class.soapclient.php).
 To use SoapClient you must either configure php with the option `--enable-soap` or include `extension=php_soap.dll` in your `php.ini` file.